shockcollective/Shock-Stuff/README.md

 - You may share, remix, adapt, or build upon the audio **even on monetized platforms** (e.g., YouTube)
 - **Always credit all collaborators** (script, audio, voices, music, visuals)
 - Derivative works should respect the master audio mix as a reference and follow the same attribution standards
+- Collaborators shall not utilize any recording or performance of talent to simulate talent's voice or likeness, or to create any synthesized or "digital double" voice or likeness of talent.

 ---